paweenpit/CO553-CW1/README.md

 Move the file containg the dataset to the extracted folder.
 Then run

 ```
-python3 run_classification.py <yourtestdataset.txt>
+python3 run_classification.py <yourtestdataset>
 ```

-Be sure to replace <yournewdataset.txt> with your test dataset.
+Be sure to replace <yournewdataset> with your test dataset.
 This will first classify the samples in the dataset, with our 'best' trained tree using the evaluate(test_db, trained_tree) function, and display the results.